Size independent Hessian for normal mode analysis

 I wasn't lying when I said it isn't trivial - if it was, I would already have fixed the corner cases of the table generation code ;-)

-#5 Updated by David van der Spoel 10 months ago
+#5 Updated by David van der Spoel about 1 year ago

 I wasn't accusing you of lying :)